ebanDev/llmRateLimiter/README.md

 - **Meta-model**: friendly alias (e.g., `base`) mapped to an ordered list of models.
 Routing picks the highest-graded candidate that is not rate-limited.

 ## HTTP Surface
-- `POST /v1/completions` — drop-in proxy.
+- `POST /v1/chat/completions` — drop-in proxy.
 Body must include `model`.
   - If `model` matches a real model, it proxies there.
   - If it matches a meta-model, the router walks candidates until one is under its limits.
   - Returns upstream JSON; on 429 includes `retry_after_seconds`.
 - `GET /v1/models` — OpenAI-style list of active concrete and meta models (meta entries include `targets` order).
-- `POST /v1/search` — Perplexity-compatible search proxy for indexed search (no meta-models; picks first active provider by priority that is under its limits; honors stored API key or incoming Authorization).
 - `GET /config` — providers, models, meta mappings (admin-protected).
 - `GET /health` — liveness.
 - Web UI at `/` (admin-protected) — manage and inspect everything.